business owners Archives - CFO Centre Australia

 • Introduce loyalty programs that encourage referrals

-• Use break-even calculations to set sales targets
+• Use break-even calculations to set achievable sales targets

 1. Customers